Therapist Profiles

 Specialties: Children, Adolescents, and Families.
 Trauma and attachment informed care.

 Clinical Interests: I am most interested in what works.
 For that reason, my goal is to partner with people and take a holistic approach to find what will be most effective for that individual or family.
 Depending on the needs or wants of the individual or family, I utilize cognitive behavioral therapy, mindfulness, imagery, somatic or body-based practices, and play therapy as well as psychoeducation.
 I also use attachment therapy principles to explore how our early life experiences impact our relationships and the way we interact with the world.
 With this awareness, we can decide if we want to make changes, which changes we want to make and explore how to make those changes.
-I am also interested in elements of art and nature therapy.
+I am also interested in elements of art and nature therapy

-Mackenzie Moebius, MS
+Mackenzie Moebius, MS, LPC

 Education: Master’s in Clinical Mental Health Counseling at UW-Stout